Enterovirus, Molecular Detection, PCR

 To supplement the data above, 30 or more negative specimens of each specimen type (cerebrospinal fluid [CSF]/sterile body fluid, dermal/ocular/rectal swabs, plasma, and upper and lower respiratory specimens) were spiked with enterovirus culture control at approximately 10 to 50 targets/mcL (the approximate limit of detection).
 The spiked specimens were run in a blinded manner along with negative (nonspiked) specimens of each specimen type.
 Of the spiked specimens, 97% to 100% were positive, and 100% of the nonspiked specimens were negative.
 A total of 489 spiked and nonspiked specimens were tested.

 The assay detected all 64 members of an enterovirus panel, consisting of coxsackieviruses, polio viruses, echoviruses, and other enteroviruses.
+Importantly, the detection of parechovirus serotypes was found to be variable.

 Analytical Specificity/Limit of Detection (LoD):